 Lewis M. Hopfe and Mark R. Woodward, Religions of the World, 10th ed.
 (Upper Saddle River, NJ: Prentice Hall, 2006), 81 (emphasis added).

-&lt;sup>13 There is some dispute as to whether Gandhi used those exact words.
+There is some dispute as to whether Gandhi used those exact words.

-families daily feel, they will.
-After viewing such video or photographs, do you ever then wonder why these children typically flock to the western woman or man?
-If you have not, you should start.
-It is primarily because of the caste system where people are believed to reincarnate into groups that are segregated "according to a system of classification known as Varian, which means color."
+of the caste system where people are believed to reincarnate into groups that are segregated "according to a system of classification known as Varian, which means color."